-We are working in partnership with the lead local flood authority, borough of Poole council, to develop surface water management plans.
+We are working in partnership with the Lead Local Flood Authority, Bournemouth, Christchurch and Poole Council, to develop Surface Water Management Plans.
 These plans set out how surface water will be managed in the long term to prevent flooding from sewers, drains, groundwater, land runoff and small watercourses.

 - Upgrade of East Quay pumping station and the rising main.